Magnificent Snaefellsnes National Park Day Tour

 If a fisherman wanted to earn a spot on a fishing boat, he had to show that he could at least lift the 54kg Halfdraettingur stone – anything less was just not good enough!
 You’d be the shame of your village if you couldn’t even manage Amlodi!

 Try your strength!
 Would you have been able to go fishing with the Vikings?
 If you do try, remember to lift with your legs and not your back!

 We are now inside the second biggest National Park in Iceland, enjoying a smooth drive on well-paved roads through craters like Saxholl and picture-postcard villages like Olafsvik, on our way to our last stop, Kirkjufell.

 Kirkjufell – the most photographed mountain in Iceland!

-This is one of the most popular places for a photo in all of Iceland, as Kirkjufell (Church Mountain) rises majestically out of the surrounding green hills with its almost triangular shape, which will be well-known to “Game of Thrones” fans as the Arrowhead mountain.
+This is one of the most popular places for a photo in all of Iceland and major highlight of our Snaefellsnes Day Tour, as Kirkjufell (Church Mountain) rises majestically out of the surrounding green hills with its almost triangular shape, which will be well-known to “Game of Thrones” fans as the Arrowhead mountain.
 There are many great spots to take an extraordinary photograph here, particularly by the little waterfall – we’ll show you where!